 Open Facilities

 The mainland area is open daily.
-The visitor center is open from 8 a.m. to 5 p.m.
-The visitor center gate hours are 8 a.m. to 6 p.m.
+Facilities on Bear Island and the ferry to the island is open daily.
+The visitor center is open from 8 a.m. to 6 p.m.
+The visitor center gate hours are 8 a.m. to 9 p.m.
 The restrooms are open and can be accessed through the visitor center or outdoor entrances.
-The Simmons Mainland Campground is open, gate has 24-hour access, see camping information below.
-The boat ramp will be closed the week of Dec.
-16-20, 2024.
+The Simmons Mainland Campground is open, campground gate has 24-hour access, see camping information below.
+The boat ramp is open daily.

 Camping Information

-The Simmons Mainland Campground is open for reservations within the 6-month booking window.
-Camper cabins have a 2-day minimum year-round and a 3-day minimum for holidays.
+The Simmons Mainland Campground is open, and reservations can be made within the 6-month booking window.
+There are 12 full hook-up sites, 7 non-electric sites, 2 primitive campsites, a group campsite and 4 camper cabins.
+The camper cabins have a 2-day minimum year-round and a 3-day minimum for holidays.
+Check-in at the visitor center after 3:00p.m.

 Open fires are not permitted anywhere on Bear Island.
 There are no white lights (flashlights) permitted on Bear Island at night during turtle nesting season approximately May through October.
 Use a red lens only on the beachfront at night.